Social Media 101

-For example, if you want to reach students, Instagram may be more effective than Twitter, though student adoption of Twitter is growing.
-If reaching both students and faculty is important, with engagement from both, focus on Twitter.
-If you want to communicate with higher education peers and build visibility for your program in your field, Twitter is generally preferable (though Facebook is important for some fields).
-If you're thinking of YouTube, contact us first about hosting your videos on the CCNY YouTube channel.
-If LinkedIn interests you, contact us first to see whether your needs can be met by CCNY's LinkedIn page.
+For example, if you want to reach students, Instagram makes sense.
+If reaching both students and faculty is important, with engagement from both, Instagram or LinkedIn may work best.
+If you want to communicate with higher education peers and build visibility for your program in your field, consider LinkedIn or Instagram and consult with colleagues about which platform(s) is the best fit for your particular field.

 Not sure which platform is best for you?
-Set up a consultation with the Office of Institutional Advancement, Communications and External Relations.
+Set up a consultation with the Communications team at the Office of Institutional Advancement, Communications and External Relations.

 5 Steps to Starting Strong on Social Media

 Familiarize yourself with the requirements and responsibilities of representing CCNY on social media.

 Create a Polished Profile

 Once you've determined the platform(s) you'll be focusing on and the person who will be managing your account(s), choose a logical, intuitive name for your profile/page that identifies you as an entity of CCNY.
 Set up a thorough, polished account with profile photo(s), a concise description of your department, division, or program at City College, and a link to your page on the CCNY website.
 If using Facebook, the page must be created as a fan page.
 Disabling visitor posts to the page is recommended (via Facebook's General Settings); users can comment or send messages instead.

 Get Ready to Post